Daylilies are low-maintenance flowering perennial plants known for their abundance of cheery blooms. Here’s how to plant daylilies in your garden.

 Daylily Care After Planting

 While daylilies are known for being tough-as-nails in the garden, they do require a bit of pampering during their first year in the soil.
 Keep the new plants well-watered throughout the first year.
 Gently pull out any weeds growing in the immediate area of the plant to reduce competition for mineral nutrients, water, and sunlight.
-Check on the plant frequently to see how its doing.
+Check on the plant frequently to see how it’s doing.
+Daylilies also require pruning once their growing season is done, in order to grow back healthy next year.